ivan-at-devops/ivan-at-devops.github.io/_posts/2021-04-06-firefox-cache2.md

 ```

-Also was very helpful the explanation from this tool:
+It was also very helpful the explanation from this tool:

 [Converting the new Firefox cache2 files to an SQLite DB for investigating](https://sqliteforensictoolkit.com/converting-the-new-firefox-cache2-files-to-an-sqlite-db-for-investigating/)